How much are we recycling?

 It is complex and expensive to sort and process the many types of plastic in use today.
 As a result, it has been difficult to find a company that will do this cost effectively.
-But recently, investments in a local sorting plant have allowed us to start sending all types of plastics for recycling.
+But last year, investments in a local sorting plant allowed us to start sending all types of plastics for recycling.

 Do I have to recycle?

-No, but we hope that you will appreciate the benefits of doing so.
+No, but we hope that you will want to.
+Recycling really counts.
 And recycling is easy, with so many things now recycled from the kerbside.